 Make sure to ground the secondary side of the transformer.
 In the example above, you would ground X2.

 Step 4: Mount Motors

 Mount the motors to the machine using the motor mounting plates provided.
 If possible, take a look at the gears and write down the number of teeth on the motor gear and the ball screw gear.
 If you write down the gear ratio specifications, ball screw pitch, etc. now, it will make calibration much faster later.

 Run the motor cables (Encoder and power) from the motors to the back panel.
 If the machine was equipped with CNC components before the retrofit the cables can usually follow the path of the old motor cables.

 Take care when running the cables to keep them away from pinch points and sharp edges.
 The cables are protected by robust insulation but repeated wear and tear will cause damage and eventual failure.
-If the cables must run over a possible wear point use some form of loom for additional protection.
-Keep in mind the motion of the machine and possible snag points for the cables during operation.
+If the cables must run over a possible wear point, use some form of loom for additional protection.
+Keep in mind the motion of the machine and possible cable snag points while the machine is moving.

 Connect Cables to Drive

-There are two cables that come from the motor.
+There are two cables that come from each motor.
 One is for motor power and the other is motor encoder.

 The X motor power cable (U,V,W,GND) will need to be wired into U1, V1, W1 and GND.
 The X motor encoder cable will need to be plugged into T4.
 See the below diagram